epfl-ada/ada-2021-project-hivemind/README.md

 Data source: https://databank.worldbank.org/source/world-development-indicators

+### Architecture of the repository

+TODO: I'm not sure if it is needed, but probably worth writing some words about what can be found in the different notebooks.

 ### Methods

+TODO:

 ### Proposed timeline

+TODO:
 1. Project idea clarification
 2. Additional data collection and processing
 3. Data statistical analysis

 ### Organization within the team

-A list of internal milestones up until project Milestone 3.
+TODO: A list of internal milestones up until project Milestone 3.

 ### Questions for TAs (optional)